‘Hobby Lobby’ Is Just the Beginning: A Flood of Corporate Religious Objections Is Coming

 When rights, whether constitutional or statutory, are extended to corporations, the purpose is to protect the rights of these people.
 For example, extending Fourth Amendment protections to corporations protects the privacy interests of employees and others associated with the company.
 Protecting corporations from government seizure of their property without just compensation protects all those who have a stake in the corporations’ financial well being.
 And protecting the free-exercise rights of corporations like Hobby Lobby, Conestoga and Mardel protects the religious liberty of the humans who own and control those companies.

-In order to find corporations can exercise religious beliefs, Alito must conflate two very different scenarios.
+In order to find that corporations can exercise religious beliefs, Alito must conflate two very different scenarios.
 The first involves cases where the legal interests of employers and employees are largely aligned against those of the government; the second includes cases like Hobby Lobby, where corporate interests are trying to hide behind constitutional protections to deprive their employees of their rights.
 It’s a quick, but important, conflation that makes it possible for Alito to continue in the rest of his opinion to ignore the interests Hobby Lobby employees have in being free from religious discrimination by their employer.

 With that judicial sleight-of-hand accomplished, Alito moves on to the larger question of just how a corporation can exercise these newly found religious rights.
 As it turns out, corporations practicing religious beliefs is remarkably simple, and just because a corporation seeks to maximize profit doesn’t mean it can’t do so in the name of religion: